How To Get To Know Someone On A First Date

 - At some point toward the middle of the date, ask if your date is having a good time.
 You’ll likely want to only ask once, though.
 Asking more than once may put pressure on you both.

 - Pay attention to body language.
 Body language is important and can be helpful in determining whether your date is comfortable.
 Common signs that your date is comfortable include:

 - Maintaining eye contact

 - Keeping arms and palms open and relaxed

 - Asking and responding to questions

-These behaviors are also ways you can communicate to your date that you are having a good time as well.
-Your date will be happy to see that you are enjoying his/her company, and the communication through body language will promote a light and fun atmosphere.
+These behaviors are ways you can communicate to your date that you are having a good time, as well.
+Your date will be happy to see that you are enjoying their company, and the communication through body language will promote a light and fun atmosphere.